-WisDOT's Standard Specifications (wisconsindot.gov/ rdwy/stndspec/ss-04-60.pdf).
-The 2017 specifications with the new mixture classifications (LT, MT, and HT) are presented in Table 4.4 below.
+WisDOT's compaction requirements are expressed in terms of minimum density and appear in Table 460-3 of WisDOT's Standard Specifications (wisconsindot.gov/rdwy/stndspec/ss-04-60.pdf).
+The 2018 specifications with the new mixture classifications (LT, MT, and HT) are presented in Table 4.4 below.

 Table 4.4.
-Minimum Required Density ^[1]
+Minimum Required Density [1]

-Percent of T arget Maxim um Density
+Percent of Target Maximum Dens

-Location Layer
+Location Layer Mixture Type

-, LT and MT SMA ^[5]
+LT and MT HT SMA

-Traffic Lower 91.5 ^[3] 92.0 [4]
+Traffic Lower 93.0 [3] 93.0 [4]

-lanes ^[2] Upper 91.5 92.0 -
+lanes [2] Upper 93.0 93.0

-Side roads, cross- overs, turn lanes, Lower 91.5 ^[3] 92.0 ^[4]
+Side roads, cross- overs, turn lanes, Lower 93.0 [3] 93.0 [4]

-and ramps Upper 91.5 92.0 -
+and ramps Upper 93.0 93.0

-Shoulders and Lower 89.5 89.5
+Shoulders and Lower 91.0 91.0

-appurtenances Upper 90.5 90.5
+appurtenances Upper 92.0 92.0

-[1] The table values are for average lot density.
-If any individual density test result falls more than 3.0 percent below the minimum required target maximum density, the engineer may investigate the acceptability of that material.

-[2] Includes parking lanes as determined by the engineer.

-- [3] Minimum reduced by 2.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [4] Minimum reduced by 1.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [5] The minimum required densities for SMA mixtures are determined according to WisDOT Construction & Materials Manual 8-15.
+- [1] The table values are for average lot density.
+If any individual density test result falls more than 3.0 percent below the minimum required target maximum density, the engineer may investigate the acceptability of that material. - [2] Includes parking lanes, bike lanes, and park-and-ride lots as defined by the contract plans. - [3] Minimum reduced by 2.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [4] Minimum reduced by 1.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [5] The minimum required densities for SMA mixtures are determined according to WisDOT Construction & Materials Manual 8-15.